Development of Minecraft: Java Edition: 1.11: "Exploration Update"

 The Exploration Update was released on 14 November 2016.
 A new structure was added, the woodland mansion that houses illagers, a hostile version of villagers that attack villagers and the player.
 Dropped from the magic-powered evoker illagers, Totems of Undying can prevent an otherwise fatal event when held by the player.
 A new villager type called the cartographer was added who sells maps that lead to various structures.
 Other additions include llamas, a portable chest item called the Shulker Box and cursed enchantments.

 1.12: "World of Color Update"

-The World of Color was released on 7 June 2017 and added new concrete and terracota blocks, as well as tameable parrots.
+The World of Color was released on 7 June 2017 and added new concrete and terracotta blocks, as well as tameable parrots.
 It also improved various colored blocks, making them more vibrant.
 The achievement system originally added in Beta was replaced with advancements, which give the player experience points for completing them.

-In October 2017, the Better Together update was released for Windows 10, console and mobile ports of Minecraft, unifying them under the name Minecraft: Bedrock Edition.
+On 20 September 2017, the Better Together update was released for Windows 10, console and mobile ports of Minecraft, unifying them under the name Minecraft: Bedrock Edition.
 Following the update, the original PC version was renamed to Minecraft: Java Edition.